aeeeeeep/ModelLink/examples/baichuan/README_en.md

 ### Lora
-We support AscendSpeed Lora fine-tuning with Baichuan-13B.
+We support Lora fine-tuning with Baichuan-13B.
 When Fine-tuning using `instruction fine-tuning data set`, the production process is as follows, pay attention to add ` --handler-name GeneralInstructionHandler `